starship/starship/README.md

 ### Getting Started

-**Note**: due to the ploriferation of different platforms, only a subset of supported platforms are shown below.
+**Note**: due to the proliferation of different platforms, only a subset of supported platforms are shown below.
 Can't see yours?
-Have a look at the [extra platform instructions](./INSTALL.md).
+Have a look at the [extra platform instructions](../docs/INSTALL.md).

 1. Install the **starship** binary: